-If you’re at a car boot and there aren’t any stalls selling cakes or other food then it’s a good idea to take a look at the people that are there.
+If you’re at a car boot and there aren’t any stalls that make money selling cakes or other food, then it’s a good idea to take a look at the people that are there.
 Are they the sort who would prefer to buy upmarket, fancy, homemade produce or a couple of 10p fairy cakes to nibble on while they have a browse for basement bargains?
 Make the kind of cakes and sweets you think you could sell easily.

 Ask your family and friends what they’d like.
 Try to ask a wide range of people and see if you come out with any unanimous decisions.
 Also, speak to any cake sellers you see at fairs and markets and ask them which cakes sell best.